Campaigning and political activity guidance for charities (CC9)

-What charities and their trustees need to consider when campaigning or engaging in political activity.
+What charities need to consider when campaigning or engaging in political activity.
+Also includes guidance about Elections and Referendums.

 Guidance to advise charities to what extent they can get involved in campaigning and political activity.